 Weber has long dominated with its range of gas and charcoal grills.
-With the upcoming launch of the SmokeFire smart WiFi-connected grill, Weber is looking to compete with Traeger for the competitive pellet grill market.
+With the recent launch of the SmokeFire smart WiFi-connected grill, Weber is looking to compete with Traeger for the competitive pellet grill market.

 This is a great development for us consumers, as more competition (especially from a dominant company like Weber) puts pressure on Traeger and other companies to keep their quality high and prices low.